 Why Your Attendance Is Important

 You are part of the movement, and the fraternity of artists, galleries, and schools in this movement.
 We will be able to share strategies about your role in building the movement to see that it has a solid future and is embraced by the buying public.
 You’ll not only get a grasp of your role and how you play it, you’ll learn from top artists, who will share ideas and techniques that have made them some of the world’s best-selling and most collected artists.
-You’ll not only improve your skills as an artist, you’ll meet and share time with the icons of painting, and you’ll grow as an artist responsible for your art marketing and gaining acceptance from collectors and galleries.
+You’ll not only improve your skills as an artist, you’ll meet and share time with the icons of painting and grow as an artist.

 Why You Need to Book Your Seat Now